-Building Positive Friendships: Modern Tools & Old-Fashioned Self-Understanding
+Building Positive Friendships: Modern Tools and Old-Fashioned Self-Understanding

 Modern technology has changed almost every aspect of life, and so it’s no small thing to consider: What exactly is a friend?
 What types of friends do I want?
 Who are my real friends?
 The answers deserve careful thought and reflection.
 No two people are going to come up with exactly the same definitions, filters and requirements.
 Whether we consciously know it or not, we all have a set of rules and definitions for friendship.